ShashankSBanakar/ObjectDetection-RCNN/readme.md

 a measure of overlap of two bounding boxes.
 As the name suggests, IOU divides the intersection area of the two boxes by the union area.

-Non-Max Suppression, in simple terms, keeps the bounding box with highest score and eliminates the rest of them.
+**Non-Max Suppression**, in simple terms, keeps the bounding box with highest score and eliminates the rest of them.
 Among the list of proposed bounding boxes, NMS first chooses the bounding box with highest score and then calcluates IOU with every other bounding box.
 If the IOU is greater than a preset threshold IOU then NMS eliminates this bounding box with lower score.
 And then move to the next highest score, this process is repeated a number of times until there is only one bounding box